buildfirst/buildfirst/ch05/17_harmony-traceur/README.md

 grunt build:debug
 ```

+To make things simple, you can go into the `build/js` directory, copy the output of one of the examples found in `js`, and paste them into your preferred browser's `console`.

 For a comprehensive **compatibility table of ECMAScript 6** features, [_click here_][3].

 > Note that Traceur [doesn't implement all of ES6][4].
 Modules, in particular, are only partially implemented.
 In the book you'll learn _a few different ways_ in which you can execute Harmony code today.